 I hope this article has convinced you that a capsule wardrobe belongs in your life.
 Ultimately, the rush of fashion cannot beat the reliability of a capsule wardrobe.

 Leena is the sustainable fashion blogger at Drifted Anew.
 She loves capsule wardrobes and believes that together we can make sustainable fashion the norm.
-Her goal to achieve the perfect capsule wardrobe is an ongoing journey that she loves to share on her social media and blog.
+Her goal is to achieve the perfect capsule wardrobe.